 - A designated member of the SLT maintains an overview of pupil premium spending.

 - The Assessment Coordinator collates all performance data, analysing and evaluating the effectiveness and value for money of each intervention.

 - A governor is given responsibility for pupil premium grant funding.

-- Quantitative data sources used include RAISEonline, the local authority’s School Information Packs, Tapestry in the Early Years as well as whole school data (using Target Tracker) to evaluate impact in terms of overall attainment and progress.
+- Quantitative data sources used include ASP/RAISEonline, the local authority’s School Information Packs, Tapestry in the Early Years as well as whole school data (using Target Tracker) to evaluate impact in terms of overall attainment and progress.